platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 | `integration.webhook` | Webhook triggered. |
 | `integration.script` | An activity script has run. |

+For an overview of the different actions that can take place, see [the type](#type).

 ### `environments`

 An array listing the `environments` that were involved in the activity.
-This is usually single-value.
+This is usually a single-value element.

 ### `state`

 The current state of the activity.
-It can be `pending`, `in_progress`, or `complete`.
+Its value can be `pending`, `in_progress`, or `complete`.

 ### `completion_percent`

-The completion percentage of the activity.
+The completion percentage value of the activity.

 ### `result`

 Whether the activity itself completed successfully or not.
-It should be `success` if all went as planned.
+Its value is `success` if all went as planned.
 The result isn't taking into account if your crons executed properly or if the (re)deploy ran successfully.

 ### `timings`

 The amount of time required by the activity.

+This property includes the following values:

-- `wait`: The time delay if a command is set to wait before beeing executed.
+- `wait`: The time delay if a command is set to wait before being executed.
 - `build`: The execution time for the build hook.
 - `deploy`: The execution time for the deploy hook.
 - `execute`: The execution time for your script or your cron task.